andrasq/node-qslist/Readme.md

 ### q.push( item )

+Add the item to the end of the list.

 ### q.shift( )

+Remove and return the first item at the front of the list.

 ### q.unshift( item )

+Add the item to the front of the list.

 ### q.isEmpty( )

+Test whether the list is empty.

 ### q.peek( )

+Return the item at the front of the list, but do not remove it.
+Returns null if the list is empty.

 ### q.length

+The `length` property is set to the number of items on the list.
+Do not modify this field.

 Engine